pnp/powerapps-samples/CONTRIBUTING.md

 * You will need to have a `README.md` file for your contribution, which is based on [the provided template](../samples/README-template.md) under the `samples` folder.
 Please copy this template to your project and update it accordingly.
 Your `README.md` must be named exactly `README.md` -- with capital letters -- as this is the information we use to make your sample public.
   * You will need to have a screenshot picture of your sample in action in the `README.md` file ("pics or it didn't happen").
 The preview image must be located in the `/assets/` folder in the root of your solution.
 * The `README` template contains a specific tracking image at the bottom of the file with an `img` tag, where the `src` attribute points to `https://telemetry.sharepointpnp.com/powerapps-samples/samples/readme-template`.
 This is a transparent image which is used to track viewership of individual samples in GitHub.
   * Update the image `src` attribute according with the repository name and folder information.
-For example, if your sample is named `react-todo` in the `samples` folder, you should update the `src` attribute to `https://telemetry.sharepointpnp.com/powerapps-samples/samples/react-todo`
+For example, if your sample is named `transmographier` in the `samples` folder, you should update the `src` attribute to `https://telemetry.sharepointpnp.com/powerapps-samples/samples/transmographier`
 * If you find an existing sample which is similar to yours, please extend the existing one rather than submitting a new similar sample
   * For example, if you use Office Graph with React, please add a new web part to the existing solution, rather than introducing a completely new solution
   * When you update existing samples, please update also `README.md` file accordingly with information on provided changes and with your author details